-(b) Petitioner must demonstrate ownership of each abutting property and must submit at least a category 1B standard land survey with field notes for each abutting-property owner's portion of the affected public rights-of-way.
+(b) Petitioner must demonstrate ownership of each abutting property property abutting the right-ofway and must submit at least a category 1B standard land survey with field notes for each abuttingproperty owner's portion of the affected public rights-of-way.
 All owners of abutting property must consent to the action under this section.
 The consent must be in writing and may be by quitclaim deed.
-Unless petitioner demonstrates that city owns the right-of-way in fee, city will assume the right-of-way exists by easement.
+Unless petitioner demonstrates that city owns the right-of-way in fee, city will assume the right-of-way exists by casement.
 The right of way will be presumed to exist by easement.